HonoluluHenk/typesafe-json-path/README.md

 ## About The Project

-* Ever have a JSON data structure that is implemented in more than one file?
+* Ever had a JSON data structure that is implemented in more than one file?
 Translation-files anyone?
 * You wanted to access these values in a typesafe manner?
 I.e.: without resorting to string-keys?
-* You want refactoring support from your IDE when renaming such keys?
+* You want refactoring support from your IDE when renaming properties?

 <p align="right">(<a href="#readme-top">back to top</a>)</p>